Winter Weather Advisory issued for Eastern Alaska Range by NWS - News Break

 Winter Weather Advisory issued for Eastern Alaska Range by NWS

-Effective: 2021-05-29 03:45:00 AKDT Expires: 2021-05-29 12:00:00 AKDT Urgency: Expected Severity: Minor Certainty: Likely Target Area: Eastern Alaska Range WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL NOON AKDT TODAY * WHAT...Snow occuring.
+Effective: 2021-05-28 21:02:00 AKDT Expires: 2021-05-29 12:00:00 AKDT Urgency: Expected Severity: Minor Certainty: Likely Target Area: Eastern Alaska Range WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL NOON AKDT SATURDAY * WHAT...Snow occuring.
 Plan on difficult travel conditions.
-Total additional snow accumulations of up to 2 inches are expected along the Richardson Highway and along the Tok Cutoff. * WHERE...Eastern Alaska Range. * WHEN...Until noon Saturday. * ADDITIONAL DETAILS...Wet snow accumulations are expected along parts of the Richardson Highway and the Tok Cutoff before precipitation turns to all rain mid-day today.
+Total additional snow accumulations of up to 2 inches are expected along the Richardson Highway and along the Tok Cutoff. * WHERE...Eastern Alaska Range. * WHEN...Until noon Saturday. * ADDITIONAL DETAILS...Slushy accumulations are expected along parts of the Richardson Highway and the Tok Cutoff before precipitation turns to all rain mid-day Saturday.
 PRECAUTIONARY/PREPAREDNESS ACTIONS A Winter Weather Advisory for wet snow means periods of wet snow will cause travel difficulties.
 The latest road conditions can be obtained by calling 5 1 1.alerts.weather.gov